olajohn-ajiboye/React-Courier-Mgt/README.md

 ##
-Try login with data in the db.json file.
+Try login with any data in the db.json file.

 ###
 As an example :